 As we know that developed as a decentralized ledger, blockchain is all set to provide an open platform having no intermediaries, and a set of conditions (rules) that all participants must follow.
 The technology can prove to be beneficial for complex supply chains’ enhancement.
 It can prove to be invaluable in the food industry that faces the most trust and compliance issues.
 It brings advantages to every stakeholder within the supply chain of Food Industry- producers, retailers, and consumers.

 For instance, if someone tries to alter a food product anywhere within the supply chain, blockchain solutions would instantly find it and alert the food producer before the product reaches a retailer.

 Blockchain provides retailers with the advantage of finding the altered products that may reach the shelves.
-It eradicates the need of batch recalls, which prove to be extremely costly for the producer of the product many times.
-On the consumers part, it ensures that they eat the right food!
+It eradicates the need for batch recalls, which prove to be extremely costly for the producer of the product many times.
+On the consumers’ part, it ensures that they eat the right food!

 Using the advantages of a blockchain, proper details of a food product could reach the hands of a customer.
 At the point of sale, consumers can scan the QR code printed on a food product using a smartphone and track a log of the journey of that item from “production to fork.”

 Blockchain stores and assigns a digital key (certificate) for each food item interaction.
 This abates the chances of food adulteration.
 As well as, companies that will use blockchain for Food or become the early adopters of blockchain based food solutions will ensure stronger and loyal customer base.